 Guatemala Cabinet minister steps down after criticism for not acting forcefully against protesters

-GUATEMALA CITY (AP) — The sudden resignation of a Guatemalan Cabinet minister appears to signal a division within the administration of President Alejandro Giammattei over how to remove the protest roadblocks that have stretched into their third week.
+GUATEMALA CITY (AP) — The sudden resignation of a Guatemalan Cabinet minister appears to signal a division within the administration of President Alejandro Giammattei over how to remove roadblocks by pro-democracy protesters that have stretched into a third week.

-Porras, on the other hand, had called for the blockades’ immediate removal with force if necessary and Monday, hours before Barrientos’ resignation, had called for him to be fired for not heeding a court order to clear them.
+Porras had urged the blockades’ immediate removal, with force if necessary.
+On Monday, hours before Barrientos quit, she had called for him to be fired for not heeding a court order to clear them.

 Those responsible for Monday’s shooting were not immediately identified, but Barrientos’ Interior Ministry condemned the violence in a statement hours before the government confirmed his resignation.

-Barrientos has not commented publicly on his reasons for stepping down and did not immediately respond to requests for comments from the AP.
+Barrientos did not comment publicly on his reasons for stepping down and did not respond to requests for comments from The Associated Press.

 Days earlier, however, responding to a hypothetical question from a local news outlet about what could lead him to resign his position, Barrientos said that a demand to follow illegal orders would do it.

-Francisco Jiménez, a security expert who once held the same position Barrientos did, viewed the resignation from the prospective of the use of public force and the recognition of the right to protest.
-He said Barrientos’ actions “have been within the normative framework and protocols of the National Civil Police, based on the proportional use of force, something that has not been liked by various sectors.”
+Francisco Jiménez, a security expert who once held the same position as Barrientos, said Barrientos’ actions “have been within the normative framework and protocols of the National Civil Police, based on the proportional use of force, something that has not been liked by various sectors.”

+The government had moved more aggressively against a couple of the roadblocks last week, including deploying riot police with tear gas, following public expressions of frustration from Giammattei.

 Mario Mérida, a retired colonel and security expert, said that in the wake of Guatemala’s 36-year civil war, the military has a better understanding of how its actions against civilians are viewed.

 “In the past, the decisions and criteria used by the military were more authoritarian than rational,” he said.
-So now, with that experience, taking decisions as a public official “is complicated.”
+Now, with that experience, making decisions as a public official “is complicated.” he said.

 Follow AP’s coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america